TOM-BadEN/AutoKeyLoop/README.md

 | Turbo + Mapping | Same as Turbo | Perfect |
 | Turbo + Macro | Turbo function temporarily disabled during macro playback | Turbo function temporarily disabled during macro playback |
 | Mapping + Macro | If the keys being played have been remapped, incorrect input may occur | If the keys being played have been remapped, incorrect input may occur |

-## Project Implementation Principle

-By allocating a 'HDLs buffer' on 'HID memory'.
-Using APIs like 'hidGetNpadStatesHandheld' to read button and stick data from the controller (which actually reads from HID memory), processing the data through algorithms to modify button and stick data, then using 'hiddbgApplyHdlsStateList' to inject it back into HID memory (where the buttons take effect).

-However, this method has the following issues:

-1. The injected button and joystick data can be read again by hidGetNpadStatesHandheld, which prevents the program from reading the actual user input.
-Fortunately, through algorithmic control, the program can still run correctly, albeit imperfectly.
-Currently, the JC has the issues listed in the table above, while the LITE performs perfectly.

-2. JOY-CON seems to have some unknown special mechanism: if joystick or other buttons are injected, even when the code stops injecting and the user does not touch the controller at all, the joystick continues to trigger.
-Reading the input shows that the last injected data keeps being read.
-This issue does not occur on the SWITCH LITE, which is very strange and the cause is unclear.
-To work around this problem, I temporarily force the JC to set non-Tubro buttons and the joystick to 0 during injection, but this prevents other button operations from working normally while Tubro is active.

-3. Using the standard API, after remapping buttons, for example X → Y and Y → X, if we continuously inject Y, the game actually registers Y mixed with X. For the Tubro function, a reverse-mapping algorithm is used to correct this issue, but the underlying cause remains unclear.
-As for the macro function, it is completely powerless against this problem.
-Therefore, as mentioned in the table above, if a macro plays a button that happens to be remapped, the input may be incorrect.

-**If any experts know how to solve this or the root cause, please enlighten me.**

-Currently, the only known perfect solution is to use AMS MITM, by intercepting the game's access to HID memory and setting up a shadow memory, so the game only accesses the shadow memory that we fully control.
-However, I'm not a programmer, and MITM is too complex with no templates or documentation, so I'm unable to do it.

 # KeyX Button Assistant